 In thrall and enthrall are easily confused terms.
-One is a phrase, the other is a word.
+One is a two word phrase, the other is a single word.

 The spell-check application of most word processing software programs would not catch a slip-up of these two words.
 Spell-check is looking for words that aren’t in its dictionary, and words that resemble words in its dictionary but are possibly spelled wrong.
 Spell-check isn’t perfect.
 It doesn’t know and can’t guess what word you wanted or what word you meant, it can only judge the words on the page.
 If you used words that are all spelled correctly, it gives you a pass anyway.